 Both create-pull-request and push-to-pull-request-branch enforce protected file protection by default.
 Patches that modify package manifests, agent instruction files, repository security configuration, or any top-level directory whose name starts with . are refused unless you explicitly configure a policy.

-This protects against supply chain attacks where an AI agent could inadvertently (or through prompt injection) alter dependency definitions, CI/CD pipelines, or agent behaviour files.
+This protects against supply chain attacks where an AI agent could inadvertently (or through prompt injection) alter dependency definitions, CI/CD pipelines, or agent behavior files.

 The following are always protected regardless of policy (unless explicitly excluded):

-• Agent instruction files: AGENTS.md, CLAUDE.md, and other engine-specific instruction files.
+Agent instruction files: AGENTS.md, CLAUDE.md, GEMINI.md, and other engine-specific instruction files.

 The protected-files field accepts either a string policy value or an object with a policy and an exclude list.